Get the free Ebook:

 Kalev Leetaru, the founder of the GDELT Project, will spend the first half of the presentation discussing everything from the technical to the methodological to the sociological issues in building one of the world’s largest open data platforms on human society.
 Felipe Hoffa, developer advocate for Google BigQuery, will take the second half of the presentation to walk through a number of case examples of how BigQuery is enabling real-time whole-of-data access to GDELT that enables the kind of speed-of-thought exploration simply not possible in previous architectures.

-In 2011 Felipe Hoffa moved from Chile to San Francisco to join Google as a software engineer.
-Since 2013 he’s been a developer advocate on big data – to inspire developers around the world to leverage the Google Cloud Platform tools to analyze and understand their data in ways they could never before.
+Felipe Hoffa is a developer advocate for big data at Google, where he inspires developers around the world to leverage the Google Cloud Platform tools to analyze and understand their data in ways they could never before.
 You can find him in several videos, blog posts, and conferences around the world.